magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/simple-server/index.md

 These values are set by traversing a decision tree defined in the specification file.

 In this example, they are set to the `status`, `headers`, and `body` values of the `response` object.
+These values are set using an UPWARD [InlineResolver][], which resolves the value of the `inline` property to a literal value.

-For every request, the `response` object instructs the server to respond with a `200 OK` status code, content of type `text/string`, and a value of `Hello World!` in the response body.
+When passed to an UPWARD server, this file instructs the server to respond with a `200 OK` status code, content of type `text/string`, and a value of `Hello World!` in the response body for every request.

 ## Create and run the server

-Create a new file called `server.js` with the following content:
+Create a `server.js` file with logic for starting the Node implementation of an UPWARD server.

 ```js
 const { createUpwardServer } = require('@magento/upward-js');